sigasi/sigasi_insights/content/manual/trouble.md

 Symptoms:

 * When you introduce an error in a VHDL or Verilog file and save the file, an error marker shows up in the file, but not in the problems view.
-* Navigation (Find References, Open Declaration) behaves strange when it involves more than one file.
+* Navigation (Find References, Open Declaration) behaves strangely when it involves more than one file.
 * Other features that involve multiple files behave incorrectly: autcomplete, refactoring, ...

 Cause: Project is not built automatically